 Phosphatidylserine supplementation may be a safe and effective natural alternative for treating ADHD.

-These findings have led to the development of Vayarin, a medical food prescribed for children with ADHD.
+These findings led to the development of Vayarin, a medical food prescribed for children with ADHD.

 6. Phosphatidylserine Enhances Other Brain Supplements

-One surprising benefit of phosphatidylserine is that it works synergistically to enhance the effects of some other notable brain supplements.
+One serendipitous benefit of phosphatidylserine is that it works synergistically to enhance the effects of some other notable brain supplements.